FherStk/teaching-stats-setup/README.md

 ## How to run
 1. Download the project with `git clone --recurse-submodules https://github.com/FherStk/teaching-stats-setup.git`
 2. Go to the downloaded project with `cd teaching-stats-setup`
-3. Grant execution permissions to the installation script with `chmod +x install.sh`
-4. Install the app with `./install.sh`
+3. Install the app with `./install.sh`